GlPortal/website/content/about.md

 {{% iconButton "/download/" "Get the Game" default download %}}

 ## Evolving
 GlPortal is a ambitious open source project and it is still growing.
-So expect more content and gameplay as we keep developing GlPortal over the years.
+So expect more content and gameplay as we keep developing GlPortal.

 {{% iconButton "/overview/" "Get Involved" default rocket %}}
 ## Hackable